Umbilical cord cyst

 - persistence during serial sonographic assessment or persistence into the 2nd or 3rd trimester

-- umbilical arterial aneurysm (UAA): shows flow on colour Doppler
+- umbilical arterial aneurysm (UAA): shows flow on color Doppler

 - 1. Sepulveda W, Leible S, Ulloa A et-al. Clinical significance of first trimester umbilical cord cysts.
 J Ultrasound Med.
 1999;18 (2): 95-9.
 J Ultrasound Med (abstract) - Pubmed citation